 In addition to the information you choose to make public, be weary of the information you don’t.
 If a network connects to the internet, it’s still at risk and vulnerable to outside threats.
-Protect the data stored on your personal computer by installing a network firewall and using anti-virus software – and don’t forget to update frequently!
+Protect the data stored on your personal computer by installing a network firewall and using anti-virus software.
+Don’t forget to update frequently as well!
 Checkout out this article for more tips on how you can secure your home network.

 Monitor your account activity

 Although this won’t stop someone from taking your information, it does give you an opportunity to stop them in their tracks.
 Utilizing apps like HFS Mobile Banking or SavvyMoney helps you monitor your account for any suspicious purchases or activity.
 If you ever see a transaction with your account at HFS that doesn’t look familiar, contact us as soon as possible!